 As the world’s largest curtain of falling water, the Victoria Falls is an unparalleled natural wonder.
 As a UNESCO World Heritage site and one of the Seven Natural Wonders of the World, it’s an unmissable sight for any holiday to the region.

 What you decide to do at this incredible site depends on when you travel to Victoria Falls, as river levels dictate which activities are safe.
 However, with such a wide variety of activities at Victoria Falls, there’s always something to see or do.
-Soak up the falls with a spray-filled scenic walk or boat ride, or see the falls from a birds-eye view with a breathtaking helicopter ride.
+Soak up the falls with a spray-filled scenic walk or boat ride, or see the falls from a bird's-eye view with a breathtaking helicopter ride.

 Enjoy breakfast before checking out of Ilala Lodge Hotel.
-You’ll take a roughly 1.5 hour vehicle transfer to Kasane Airport, then board a light aircraft flight to the Kwando-Linyanti Region in northern Botswana.
+You’ll take a roughly 1.5-hour vehicle transfer to Kasane Airport, then board a light aircraft flight to the Kwando-Linyanti Region in northern Botswana.
 You’ll be met by a representative on arrival at the airstrip, and make the short 4WD transfer to Lebala Camp, your safari camp for the next two nights.

 Lebala means ‘wide open spaces’ and it definitely lives up to its name.
-Located within the 232,000 hectares of private unfenced wilderness of the Kwando Reserve, Lebala Camp is set on the floodplains of the Kwando River, surrounded by a rich ecosystem filled with diverse wildlife.
+Located within the 232,000 hectares of the private unfenced wilderness of the Kwando Reserve, Lebala Camp is set on the floodplains of the Kwando River, surrounded by a rich ecosystem filled with diverse wildlife.

-There are just eight custom tents and a Family Tent, featuring mosquito net walls, bathroom, double outside showers, and an additional twin bedroom ensuring that parents and children can sleep in the same tent.
+There are just eight custom tents and a Family Tent, featuring mosquito net walls, a bathroom, double outside showers, and an additional twin bedroom ensuring that parents and children can sleep in the same tent.
 The tent also has a private viewing deck with unobstructed views over the beautiful floodplains.